Melo Dominguez

-Melquiades Dominguez (born October 14, 1978) is an American muralist, painter, visual artist, feminist, and activist, who has lived in the city of South Tucson, Arizona since 2007.
-Melquiades is married to Melissa Brown Dominguez.
-Melquiades and Melissa are co-owners of Galeria Mitolera located in the City of Tucson.
+Melquiades "Melo" Dominguez, also known as Mel Dominguez (born October 14, 1978) is an American muralist, painter, and gallerist.
+They are Chicanx and have lived in the city of South Tucson, Arizona, since 2007, and co-own Galeria Mitolera in Tucson.

-Biography
+Life and career

-Dominguez was born in Glendale, California and in 1980 moved to El Sereno, which is a neighborhood in the Eastside of Los Angeles.
-They (Note: Dominguez uses they/them pronouns.) started their career as an illegal street graffiti artist going by their graffiti name of "Melo", which can be seen on all their murals and artworks.
-In 2002, Dominguez received an Associate of Arts degree in Graphic Design from PLATT University in Eagle Rock, California.
+Melquiades "Melo" Dominguez was born on October 14, 1978, in Glendale, California.
+They (Note: Dominguez uses they/them pronouns.) are Chicanx, non-binary, and queer.
+In 1980, they moved to El Sereno, which is a neighborhood in the Eastside of Los Angeles.
+Dominguez started as a street graffiti artist, going by their graffiti name of "Melo", which can be seen on all their murals and artworks.

+In 2002, Dominguez received an Associate of Arts degree in Graphic Design from Platt College in Eagle Rock, California.
 In that same year, Dominguez was doing the J. Paul Getty Museum internship at Self Help Graphics & Art in East Los Angeles.

-Dominguez was raised primarily by the grandfather who taught them to use visual art to communicate.
-The grandfather also introduced them to the Los Angeles Public Library.
-Their grandfather was the author of the Ulysses Guide to the Los Angeles River, which he published under the faux author name of Ulysses L. Zemanova in 2008.
+In 2012, the Tucson-Pima Arts Council nominated Dominguez as Emerging Artist of the Year.

 In 2019, Dominguez received a Research & Development Grant from the Arizona Commission on the Arts to enhance their skills in printmaking, sculpture, and welding, enabling them to undertake more ambitious public art installations using both new and recycled materials.